2019 Annual Dinner & Meeting Speaker Bios

 Reed Smith has long supported the Bulletin in its mission to ensure that scientific advances make life better, not worse.

 Lowell Sachnoff, Honoree

 Senior Counsel, Reed Smith LLP

-Sachnoff is senior counsel based in the Chicago office of Reed Smith LLC and is a founding member of Reed Smith Chicago’s legacy firm, Sachnoff & Weaver.
-He focuses his practice on mediation and arbitration, mentoring young lawyers and a wide range of pro bono work including the successful representation of detainees at the Guantanamo Bay prison and their relocation to safe countries abroad and protecting the civil rights of patients confined in state mental hospitals.
+Sachnoff is senior counsel based in the Chicago office of Reed Smith LLP and is a founding member of Reed Smith Chicago’s legacy firm, Sachnoff & Weaver.
+His current practice focuses on mediation and arbitration and mentoring young lawyers in their practice.
+Sachnoff's pro bono work includes the successful representation of detainees at the Guantanamo Bay prison and their relocation to safe countries abroad, as well as protecting the civil rights of patients confined in state mental hospitals.

 2019 Meeting Speakers